-- Review the pre-screening (SESP) of the Concept Note; - Agree to a project-specific safeguards approach, workplan and mission schedule (as needed) with the PPG Team Leaders, UNDP Country Office and the UNDP-GEF Regional Technical Advisor (RTA); - Familiarize other PPG team members with UNDP's SES and specific requirements, as appropriate; - Finalize legal and institutional framework content provided by each national consultant (excluding Sudan), for efficient inputs into the preparation of the overall ESMF by the Environmental and Social Safeguards Expert.
+- Prepare inputs and support the required analyses/studies, as agreed with the PPG Team Leader for Sudan, including: - Review the pre-screening (SESP) of the Concept Note; - Agree to a project-specific safeguards approach, workplan and mission schedule (as needed) with the PPG Team Leader, UNDP Sudan Country Office and the UNDP-GEF Regional Technical Specialist (RTS); - Familiarize other PPG team members with UNDP's SES and specific requirements, as appropriate; - Update the SESP and develop the draft ESMF, in line with UNDP's Guidance Note on Assessment and Management; - Finalize the ESMF for Sudan based on inputs from the national consultants carrying out stakeholder consultations and review of legal and institutional frameworks; - Support the PPG team leader in updating and finalizing the SESP report based on the ESMF; - Assist and/or advise the PPG Team in applying Free, Prior and Informed Consent (FPIC) where required.
+Complete an Indigenous Peoples Plan based on FPIC for Sudan.